-- . - Channel This field determines which operating frequency will be used.
+- Channel This field determines which operating frequency will be used.
 It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point.
-If you select "Auto", then the AP will select the best channel automatically. - 6.
-Click the Finish button to complete the Quick Setup.
+If you select auto, then the AP will select the best channel automatically. - > Mode This field determines the wireless mode which the Router works on.